-- the outcome of our collaborators' preclinical studies and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results; - product candidates may be associated with negative or inconclusive results in clinical trials, and we or our collaborators may decide to deprioritize or abandon these product candidates, or regulatory authorities may require us to abandon them or impose onerous changes or requirements, which could lead to deprioritization or abandonment; - product candidates may have undesirable side effects which could lead to serious adverse events, or other unexpected characteristics.
-One or more of such effects or events could cause regulators to impose a clinical hold on the applicable trial, or cause us, our collaborators or their investigators, IRBs or ethics committees to suspend or terminate the trial of that product candidate; - clinical trials may suggest or demonstrate that products or services are not as efficacious or safe as other similar diagnostics or therapies; and - preclinical and clinical data are often susceptible to varying interpretations and analyses, and our products and services in development may fail to obtain regulatory clearance, authorization or approval, even if they perform satisfactorily in preclinical studies and clinical trials.
+- the outcome of our collaborators' preclinical studies and early clinical trials may not be predictive of the success of later clinical trials, and interim results of a clinical trial do not necessarily predict final results; - product candidates may be associated with negative or inconclusive results in clinical trials, and we or our collaborators may decide to deprioritize or abandon these product candidates, or regulatory authorities may require us to abandon them or impose onerous changes or requirements, which could lead to deprioritization or abandonment;

+- product candidates may have undesirable side effects which could lead to serious adverse events, or other unexpected characteristics.
+One or more of such effects or events could cause regulators to impose a clinical hold on the applicable trial, or cause us, our collaborators or their investigators, IRBs or ethics committees to suspend or terminate the trial of that product candidate; - clinical trials may suggest or demonstrate that our products are not as efficacious or safe as other similar diagnostics or therapies; and - preclinical and clinical data are often susceptible to varying interpretations and analyses, and our products may fail to obtain regulatory clearance, authorization or approval, even if they perform satisfactorily in preclinical studies and clinical trials.

-Delays of this nature could also allow competitors to bring products to market before we or our collaborators do, potentially impairing our ability to successfully commercialize our products and services in development and harming our business and results of operations.
-Any delays in the development of our products and services or those jointly developed with our collaborators may significantly harm our business, financial condition and prospects.
-Many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory clearance, authorization or approval of products and services in development.
+Delays of this nature could also allow competitors to bring products to market before we or our collaborators do, potentially impairing our ability to successfully commercialize products and harming our business and results of operations.
+Any delays in the development of our products or those jointly developed with our collaborators may significantly harm our business, financial condition and prospects.
+Many of the factors that cause, or lead to, a delay in the commencement or completion of clinical trials may also ultimately lead to the denial of regulatory clearance, authorization or approval of products in development.

-We will need to develop our workforce, commercial infrastructure and laboratory operations to support anticipated growth in demand for our products and services.
+We may need to expand our workforce, commercial infrastructure and laboratory operations over time to support demand for our products.
 We may encounter difficulties in managing this and in meeting fluctuations in this demand.

-We will need to develop our workforce, commercial infrastructure and laboratory operations to support anticipated growth in demand for our products and services.
-If we are unable to support fluctuations in the demand for our products and services, including ensuring that we have adequate capacity to meet increased demand as well as other customer requirements (such as turnaround time and service level), our business could suffer.
-As of December 31, 2022, we had 790 full-time employees and we may be required to increase the number of employees, including potential contingent employees as needed to address demand fluctuations.
-As we and our collaborators commercialize additional products and services, we will need to incorporate new equipment, implement new technology systems and laboratory processes and hire new personnel with different qualifications.
+As of December 31, 2024, we had 619 full-time employees, and we reduced our workforce last year as part of restructuring plans.
+See Note 15, Restructurings.
+If demand for our products and services increases in the future, we may need to expand our workforce, commercial infrastructure and laboratory operations to support demand for our products.
+If we are unable to support fluctuations in the demand for our products and services, including ensuring that we have adequate capacity to meet potential increased demand as well as other customer requirements (such as turnaround time and service level), our business could suffer.
+Consequently, we may be required to increase the number of employees, including potential contingent employees as needed, to address demand fluctuations.
+As we and our collaborators commercialize additional products and services, we may need to incorporate new equipment, implement new technology systems and laboratory processes and hire new personnel with different qualifications.
 Failure to manage this growth or transition could result in turnaround time delays, higher service costs, declining service quality, deteriorating customer service and slower responses to competitive challenges.
 A failure in any one of these areas could make it difficult for us to meet market expectations for our products and services and could damage our reputation and the prospects for our business.